kekyo/cat-doubler/README.md

 It analyzes your source code, identifies naming patterns, and generates a ready-to-use CLI tool that can scaffold new projects with different names.
 No complex configuration required - just point it at your project and specify the symbol name to replace.

-cat-doubler itself runs in a Node.js environment, but the target project for conversion can be any type (Python packages, Go modules, Ruby gems, Java, .NET, C/C++, etc... any codebase with consistent naming patterns).
+cat-doubler itself runs in a Node.js environment, but the target project for conversion can be any type (Python packages, Go modules, Ruby gems, Java, .NET, C/C++, etc... any codebase).

 For example, if you have a React component library project called `MyAwesomeComponent` into `./my-component` directory: